ZUGFeRD/ZUGFeRD.github.io/README.md

 ## ZUGFeRD

-[ZUGFeRD](http://www.ferd-net.de/front_content.php?idcat=255&lang=4) / Factur-X is a open european PDF invoice metadata standard.
+[ZUGFeRD](http://www.ferd-net.de/front_content.php?idcat=255&lang=4) / Factur-X is an open european PDF invoice metadata standard.
 ZUGFeRD invoices embed a XML structure into PDF and look and behave like ordinary PDFs but can also be parsed and paid automatically.
 ZUGFeRD version 2 matches Factur-X version 1.

 ### This page

 ZUGFeRD.org is the incubator and communication hub for and around ZUGFeRD/Factur-X open source *projects*.
 Others may also be [around](open-source.md).
 Our [repos](https://github.com/ZUGFeRD).
 For *people* and commercial projects around ZUGFeRD there is the [ZUGFeRD-community](http://www.zugferd-community.net), which even has a forum.
-For an english forum please refer to the [ZUGFeRD Google Group](https://groups.google.com/forum/#!forum/zugferd).
+For an English forum please refer to the [ZUGFeRD Google Group](https://groups.google.com/forum/#!forum/zugferd).

 ## ZUGFeRD/Factur-X Open Source Software